-We have audited Spectrum Youth & Family Services, Inc. and Subsidiary's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs for the year ended September 30, 2022.
+We have audited Spectrum Youth & Family Services, Inc. and Subsidiary's compliance with the types of compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs for the year ended September 30, 2023.
 Spectrum Youth & Family Services, Inc. and Subsidiary's major federal programs are identified in the summary of auditor's results section of the accompanying Schedule of Findings and Questioned Costs.

-In our opinion, Spectrum Youth & Family Services, Inc. and Subsidiary complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2022.
+In our opinion, Spectrum Youth & Family Services, Inc. and Subsidiary complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended September 30, 2023.